hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

-* The default event type is ``StandardPerturbative``, which will generate a hard event through exact matrix elements matched and/or merged with the paerton shower, eventually including hadronization, hadron decays, etc..
+* The default event type is ``StandardPerturbative``, which will generate a hard event through exact matrix elements matched and/or merged with the parton shower, eventually including hadronization, hadron decays, etc..

 Alternatively there are two more specialised modes, namely: